 “Space in Pai Hsien-yung’s Niezi (Crystal Boys): Allegory of an Emerging National Identity.”
 The Cityscapes of Hong Kong, Singapore, and Taipei during the Cold War, eds.
 Tze-ki Hon and Ying-kit Chan.
 (Abstract accepted; expected to be published in 2023)

-“Nostalgic Humour and Cultural Identity in the Remakes of Hong Kong Jane Bond Films.”
+“Nostalgic Humour and Cultural Memory in the Remakes of Hong Kong Jane Bond Films.”
 Global James Bond, eds.
 Lisa Funnell and Klaus Dodds.
+Lanham, USA: Lexington Books.
 (Abstract accepted)

 “Hong Kong Literature and the Taiwanese Encounter: Literary Magazines, Popular Literature, and Shih Shu-ching’s Hong Kong Stories.”
 Routledge Companion to Global Literary Adaptations in the 21st Century, eds.
 Liz Ho and Brandon Chua.
 (Under review; expected to be published in early 2022)